tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_parameters.md

 ## Example of parameters

-The following screenshot shows a sample of parameters with the Box API:
+The following screenshot shows a sample parameters section with the Box API:

 <a class="noExtIcon" href="https://developer.box.com/reference#edit-a-collaboration"><img src="images/boxparameterexample.png" /></a>

 In this example, the parameters are grouped by type: path parameters, query parameters, and body parameters.
-The endpoint also sets off the path parameter (`collab_id`) in an recognizable way.
+The endpoint also sets off the path parameter (`collab_id`) in an recognizable way in the endpoint definition.

-## Listing parameters in a table

-Many times parameters are listed in a simple table or definition list like this:
+Many times parameters are simply listed in a table or definition list like this:

 {% if site.format == "kindle" %}